Reproductive Mental Health Services

 Please bring any medications that you are currently taking to your appointment.

-• Allow yourself adequate time to find parking
+For in-person appointments: Allow yourself adequate time to find parking on our hospital campus.

-• If you are concerned that your mood, anxiety or ability to function are getting worse while you are waiting to be seen, your referring healthcare provider can call the clinic at (604) 875-2025.
+For online appointments: You must be physically located in BC or we will not be able to facilitate the appointment.
+If you are concerned that your mood, anxiety or ability to function are getting worse while you are waiting to be seen, your referring health care provider can call the clinic.

-We will treat all your information as confidential and will only share information with your referring provider and other healthcare providers you may choose.
+We will treat all your information as confidential, and we will only share information with your referring provider and other health care providers you may choose.

 At the end of the appointment, you and the psychiatrist will discuss your situation and treatment options available to you, including psychological treatment and treatment with medications.

-You may be referred for a follow-up appointment with the psychiatrist or another member of the multidisciplinary team.
-These may be limited to one to four appointments.
-There may also be opportunities to participate in group therapy or attend educational sessions with other parents.
+You may be referred for a follow-up appointment with the psychiatrist or another member of the care team.
+These may be limited to one to four appointments, depending on your care needs.

 Explore the following resources to gain knowledge and discover the tools you need to support your mental health throughout your reproductive journey.